maxlath/wikibase-dump-filter/README.md

 * [CLI documentation](docs/cli.md)
 * [module documentation](docs/module.md)

-## Donate

-We are developing and maintaining tools to work with Wikidata from NodeJS, the browser, or simply the command line, with quality and ease of use at heart.
-Any donation will be interpreted as a "please keep going, your work is very much needed and awesome.
-PS: love".
-[Donate](https://liberapay.com/WikidataJS)

 ## See Also
 * [wikibase-dump-formatter](https://github.com/maxlath/wikibase-dump-formatter): Extends Wikibase RDF dump prefixed URIs with a custom domain.